Zamesov26/tg_new_bot/docs/testing.md

 ## Overview

-This document describes the testing strategy, tools, and practices for the sveta_bot project.
+This document describes the testing strategy, tools, and practices for the wonderland project.
 The project currently lacks a comprehensive test suite, which is documented as a technical debt item (DR-0005).

 ## Current State